Supporting strategies and plans

 Planning for a Vibrant Future considers all elements from population growth, economic development, infrastructure, community character and culture.
 It supports the Government’s Economic Development Framework and Infrastructure Strategy, and aligns with the Strategic Planning work undertaken by the Northern Territory Planning Commission across our regions.

-For the Planning for a Vibrant Future document go to the Department of Infrastructure, Planning and Logistics website.
+View more about Planning for a Vibrant Future on the Department of Infrastructure, Planning and Logistics website.